0800 048 7803 | law@astranti.com

 Step 2: Gain Work Experience

-To qualify as a CILEX Lawyer, you’ll need qualifying work experience (QWE), which means:
+To qualify as a CILEX Lawyer, you’ll need qualifying work experience, often called QWE.
+This means spending at least three years working inside a legal setting.

 Step 3: Apply for CILEX Lawyer Status

-Once you’ve completed your CPQ and QWE, you can apply to become a CILEX Lawyer, gaining full legal practice rights in your chosen specialism.
+After you’ve finished your CPQ and QWE, you can apply to become a CILEX Lawyer.
+This grants you full legal practice rights in your chosen specialism.

-💡 Already working in law?
-You might be able to fast-track your qualification through CILEX’s exemptions!
+💡 If you’re already working in law, you might actually fast-track your qualification using CILEX’s exemptions.

 CILEX Lawyers vs Solicitors: What’s the difference?